Back to Blog

 Handling Delivery: The Logistics Question

-The biggest operational concern restaurants have about going direct is delivery.
-On Swiggy and Zomato, the platform handles delivery logistics.
-With your own app, you need a delivery solution.
+Delivery is the biggest operational worry restaurants have about going direct.
+On Swiggy and Zomato, the platform handles delivery.
+With your own app, you need your own solution.

-There are three models that work in the Indian context:
+Three models work well in the Indian context:

 1. Own Delivery Fleet

 Hire delivery riders directly.
-This works best for restaurants with high delivery volume concentrated in a small radius (3-5 km).
-You control the experience completely and costs per delivery are lower at volume (INR 25-40 per delivery vs INR 50-80 through third parties).
+This works best for restaurants with high delivery volume packed into a small radius (3-5 km).
+You control the whole experience, and cost per delivery drops at volume (INR 25-40 per delivery vs INR 50-80 through third parties).

 Best for: High-volume restaurants, cloud kitchens, and chains with dense local demand.